 Another loving moving meditation tool I use for myself, and others, is DANCE.
 Currently, I am collaborating with dancers from around the world to create a dance company, Nomad Muuvs, which embodies dances from around the world mixed with rhythms and beats from around the world.
 All of it is steeped in primal movement, spiritual honoring and cultural traditions.
 It is a blending of cultural lines while also honoring the traditions of the culture and its people.

-My current philosophy is that one must Be Firm, But Kind with oneself especially in this time in my life of being a single mama to four children.
+My current philosophy is that one must Be Firm, But Kind with oneself.
 The beauty and stillness can actually be found in the chaos.
-With vigilant awareness in love and action, we can experience true healing and the clarity to live from our Highest Self.
+With vigilant awareness in love and action, we can experience true healing and the clarity.
 And who would know us best other than ourselves?
 We are our own best healers and we already are everything we need.
 Living from that space is absolute love and freedom.